DrSeabass/lichdom/README.md

 * Flipping back and forth in the PDF / physical book when drawing cards slowed play

 # TODOs
-* Incorporate Influence and Companions into Prompt Sets
 * Lift replacement of newlines to string into slug loading or card construction
 * Handle Using Dark Powers Actions
 * Allow for a compelled selection to require user input